This is an archived page and for reference purposes only

 LW313 - A Critical Introduction to Law

-The module will introduce students to critical legal techniques grounded in critical legal and social theory, feminist and queer theory, postcolonial theory and law and the humanities.
-Throughout the course, concepts are introduced through socio-legal and critical investigation of selected case studies - such as new pieces of legislation, emerging political campaigns and prominent litigation - ensuring that the course maintains a focus on ‘law in action’.
+The module will introduce students to critical legal techniques grounded in critical legal and social theory.
+Throughout the course, concepts are introduced through socio-legal and critical investigation of selected case studies - such as new pieces of legislation, emerging political campaigns and prominent litigation - ensuring that the course maintains a focus on 'law in action'.
 Particular attention will be paid to developments in foreign jurisdictions and in the international arena.
 Accordingly, case studies will alter from year to year, and draw heavily on research projects on-going in the Law School.
 The course has a heavy focus on primary legal materials and core critical texts, but will also draw on film, museum artefacts, art and literature as appropriate.View full module details

 LW315 - Introduction to Obligations

 This module introduces the law of obligations, which comprises the private law of duties and rights to which individuals and organisations are subject.
 Traditionally, it includes the law of contract and tort (but not property).
 As well as introducing some of the content (which is covered more extensively in LW650 and LW651), a key focus is on the institution of the common law through which most of the law of obligations has emerged.
 This aspect is especially explored through the case classes, which run alongside the lectures and seminars.View full module details